Jules Knight: Solo career

 In February 2015, it was announced that Knight had decided to relaunch his music career, with a solo album after previously having been in a band.
 Discussing his new career path, he stated: "In many ways making a solo album is a totally natural progression for me and has been a long time coming."
-He also expressed his excitement over his new choice in the career.
+He also expressed his excitement over his new choice in career.
 Speaking about the album, he said: "The connection between them is that they're all poignant, emotive songs that have affected me in some way in my life, and will hopefully strike a chord with people of all ages.
 The songs span a wide range of musical genres, so the album is for anyone who has an all-embracing passion for music."
 He also said that the album would be a "collection of new and old songs" which have all been given some "treatment" by Knight.
 The album was given the title Change of Heart and scheduled for release on 27 April 2015.

 Personal life

 Knight has four siblings from his father John Kaye's second marriage.
 Knight previously dated Ciara Janson.
-Knight took in a dog from the Battersea Dogs and Cats Home.
-On 5 June 2013, Knight was hit by a motorcycle in Knightsbridge as he was crossing the road, resulting in him being bruised.
+Knight took in a dog from Battersea Dogs and Cats Home.